opencarecc/opencareMakerPlaybook/our_experience_in_co-design_field.md

 As **WeMake**, we are going to approach different challenges, such as:

-* collect experiences of community-driven care services;
+* Collect experiences of community-driven care services;
-* validate them through open discussion, both online and offline;
+* Validate them through open discussion, both online and offline;
-* augment them with state-of-the-art maker technology (3D printing, laser cutting, biohacking...);
+* Augment them with state-of-the-art maker technology (3D printing, laser cutting, biohacking...);

-* combine everything we learn into the design and prototype of next generation community driven care services.
+* Combine everything we learn into the design and prototype of next generation community driven care services.

 How are we going to face them?
 Easy, by using a so-called **strategic design** approach.